-American International College consists of a student body of approximately 1,500 undergraduate students from 30 states and 20 countries.
-Over 2,100 graduate students study on the flagship Springfield campus as well as several extended campus sites in Massachusetts and a learning center in Cairo, Egypt.
+American International College consists of a student body of approximately 1,350 undergraduate students from 30 states and 20 countries.
+Over 1,800 graduate students study on the flagship Springfield campus as well as several extended campus sites in Massachusetts.